 To complete the MBA you will need to successfully complete eight courses:

-Application forms are assessed at the IGSB and applicants must meet eligibility criteria.
+Application are assessed and applicants must meet eligibility criteria.
 They must have completed their PSM Program with a Pass average, and have either:

 Teaching and Learning